vincentbernat/network-lab/lab-latency/README.md

 computed very late, just before sending the TCP segment (in `tcp_transmit_skb()`) in `tcp_select_window()`.
-It is expected to be half of the receive buffer most of the time (minus the data not acked by the application, of course).
+It is expected to be half of the receive buffer most of the time (minus the data not acked by the application, of course), except when the receive buffer needs to shrink (the TCP window is not allowed to shrink).

 ## Additional documentation